WHERE DO I PARK?

 WHAT IF MY TICKETS ARE LOST OR STOLEN?

 Keep your tickets in a safe place until the event, but if they are lost or stolen, please contact the box office as soon as possible.
-Proof of purchase will be required to receive a lost ticket voucher or have your tickets reprinted.
+Proof of purchase and a photo ID will be required to receive a lost ticket voucher or have your tickets reprinted.

 WHAT TIME DO DOORS OPEN?